scipion-em/scipion-em-atomstructutils/README.rst

 Install this plugin
 ===================

-You will need to use `2.0.0 <https://github.com/I2PC/scipion/releases/tag/v2.0>`_ version of Scipion to be able to run these protocols.
+You will need to use `2.0.0 <https://github.com/I2PC/scipion/releases/tag/v2.0>`_ version of Scipion to run these protocols.
 To install the plugin, you have two options:

 - **Stable version**